 It didn’t matter which one of the thousands of different diets they picked.
 A diet is nothing more than a list.
 Trying to change people’s behaviors, and the outcome of those behaviors, by merely giving them a list is really an exercise in futility.
 We’ve all made lists.
 We all know what we’re supposed to be doing, but that doesn’t mean we’re going to do it.
 We can always move an item from the top of the list to the bottom, or from one day to the next.
 And even if we did complete everything on our list, it wouldn’t change our behavior because we’d still be using the same old approach to the problem instead of looking at it in a different, more effective context.
 If lists helped to change behavior, we wouldn’t always be making new lists for the same problems.

-Trying to change people’s behaviors, and the outcome of those behaviors, by merely giving them a list is really an exercise in futility.
+Trying to change people’s behaviors by merely giving them a list is really an exercise in futility.

 What finally made the difference for those who were successful was that they actually asked themselves, “What do I need to let go of in order to lose ten pounds.”
 The answer might have been, “I need to let go of French fries.”
 Or, “I need to let go of eating after seven o’clock at night.”
 Or, “I need to let go of chocolate.”
 But it was that commitment to letting go that made the difference because it allowed them to shift the perspective from which they viewed the problem, and their reality shifted to line up and become congruent with their view of it.
-In effect, they were using the fourth rule of engagement—you can help people shift their perspective—on themselves.
+In effect, they were using the fourth rule of engagement—that “you can help people shift their perspective”—but they applied it to themselves.

 © Joe Caruso and Caruso Leadership.
 Reprints available with permission.